cn2021-final/final-proj/spec.md

 - create a socket [DONE]

-- create a directory for server: `server/`
+- create a directory for server: `server/` [WORKING]

 - create a new thread for every new client [DONE]

 ## login

-- listen for a UTF username, create a new directory if not exist
+- listen for a UTF username, create a new directory if not exist [WORKING]

 ## lobby